 Keen sightseers will find much to delight in around Tomohon’s surrounding highlands.
 The twin volcanic peaks of Lokon-Empung forming a literal and metaphorical high point of a trip to the region.

 Rising over the Tondano Plain and about an hour’s walk to the west of the city, visitors can expect a close encounter with some of Indonesia’s most active volcanoes and, on a clear day, panoramic views stretching as far as Manado to the north.

 Allow for an early start – around 4.30am – to avoid climbing in the excessive midday heat.

-Meanwhile, the ‘other’ major volcano in Tomohon, elongated Mahawu, allows for some fine views and birdwatchers in particular will feel at home in the surrounding vegetation.
+Meanwhile, the ‘other’ major volcano in Tomohon, elongated Mahawu, allows for some fine views.
+Birdwatchers in particular will feel at home in the surrounding vegetation.

-Located to the east of the city, it can be trekked in about an hour but thanks to the steep, winding roads, transport is advisable.
+Located to the east of the city, it can be trekked in about an hour.
+Thanks to the steep, winding roads, transport is advisable.

-Tomohon is about an hour’s travel from Manado’s Karombasan terminal (bus 5,600R/private vehicle 150,000R) and Makassar, Pare-Pare, Toraja, Ampana, Gorontalo and Bitung are all reachable.
+Tomohon is about an hour’s travel from Manado’s Karombasan terminal (bus 5,600R/private vehicle 150,000R).
+Makassar, Pare-Pare, Toraja, Ampana, Gorontalo and Bitung are all reachable.